mjstraughan/CubingHistory/docs/BlindfoldSolving/Techniques.md

 ### Origin

-On August 20, 2016, Jack Cai posted a message to the SpeedSolving.com forums asking about solves when the ending consists of solving the last corner target then handling two misoriented corners [16].
+On August 20, 2016, Jack Cai posted a message to the SpeedSolving.com forum asking about solves when the ending consists of solving the last corner target then handling two misoriented corners [16].
 Cai questioned if there was a way to simultaneously solve both sub-steps.
 This is likely the beginning of the development of what is now known as Last Target Corner Twist, or LTCT.
 In April 2019 Cai developed a spreadsheet containing algorithms covering two buffers – UFR and Cai’s previous primary buffer of UBR [17].
 Two months later, in June 2019, Masato Fujiwara developed a more comprehensive list of algorithms that included all target locations [18].
 Another list, based on Fujiwara’s, was created in 2020 by Philip Maxwell and included additional information, color coding for better legibility, and recommended algorithm execution grips [19].
 In 2022, Andy Wong further optimized the algorithm set and added it to a fork of Tao Yu’s algorithm trainer [20].

 ![](img/Techniques/Cai.png)
 <ImageCollage